 Larimer County staff visited many areas outside of our cities and towns and heard overwhelming concerns about poor connectivity from community members, with no substantial nor foreseeable plan from existing providers for improvements.
 It became apparent that change is imperative to meet the connection needs of students, businesses, employees, health care providers and patients, emergency responders, vulnerable populations, and all residents.
 It is Larimer County's goal to explore and foster available options for broadband services in all communities; because Everywhere is Somewhere.

-Each month, the Larimer Broadband Project publishes an online newsletter, News From Somewhere.
+Each quarter, the Larimer Broadband Project publishes an online newsletter, News From Somewhere.

 News From Somewhere Archive: